mdaffin/disconnected.systems/_posts/2015-11-12-bare-metal-assembly-on-the-teensy-3.1.md

 from within that file however you generally don't need to make use of this feature.
-* `.vectors` is the part of our code that we want to place here, we will look at how to label the code when we look at the assembler file below.
+* `.vectors` is the part of our code that we want to place here, we will look at how to label the code when we look at the assembly file below.

 Next `. = 0x400` causes us to skip to address `0x400` and tells the linker to place the `.flashconfig` section here.
 This address and the values in this